KVD-lab/puma/README.md

 Short name is the abbreviation you want for output files (Ex HPV16)

 Full name is what will be printed to the screen (Ex Human papillomavirus 16)

+Release 0.2-beta (11/5/18) has an updated method of finding E8^E2